Former Telangana Home Minister Narasimha Reddy dead | Politics

 Former Telangana Home Minister Narasimha Reddy dead

-Senior TRS leader and former Home Minister of Telangana Nayani Narasimha Reddy died ere on Thursday.
+Senior TRS leader and former Home Minister of Telangana Nayani Narasimha Reddy died here on Thursday.
 He was 76.

 Reddy, who served as the first Home Minister of Telangana after it's formation in 2014, had been undergoing treatment at a private super-speciality hospital here for post-COVID complications with lung damage and the end came at 12.25 AM, hospital sources said.
 Reddy, a senior trade union leader in Hyderabad, had played an active role in the separate Telangana agitation.